w3c/wot/testing/plan.md

    standard interface for a Thing Directory or discovery mechanism.
 6. Proxy services.
 Practical WoT systems may have to use proxies or other mechanisms for NAT traversal, state caching, or privacy masking, among other applications.
-These proxies may have web APIs that may be insecure.
+These proxies may also have web APIs for management functions that may be insecure.
    We do not test for this and a security failure due to an insecure proxy should not necessarily be interpreted as a security failure of the target Thing itself.
 7. Gateway security.
 Many WoT systems may have to direct network traffic